pattonsgirl/CEG3120/Projects/Project3/README.md

 **The deliverable for this part is the CloudFormation template in your Project 3 folder.
 Do not forget to add citations in [Part 4](#part-4---README) if additional resources were used.**

-## Part 2 - Setup Load Balancing TODOs
+## Part 3 - Setup Proxy Server

+Configure your proxy server per the following requirements.
+If you **could not perform** a task or your project is not functional, note what is / is not working and what you've tried for debugging in [Part 4](#part-4---README).

+**Do not forget to add citations in [Part 4](#part-4---README) if additional resources were used.**

+Add your `haproxy` configuration file to your `Project3` folder.

+## Part 4 - README

 In your `Project3` folder, create a `README.md` file.
-This document will focus on finishing configuration after your stack builds.
+This document will be an overall guide to your project.

 Your documentation should be written with as though someone is using it as a guide to recreate your project (like a blog post would do).

 If you cannot complete all tasks, make sure to document shortcomings / stuck points and note what is "research" on how the rest should be done for partial credit.

+**Do not forget to add citations in [Part 4](#part-4---README) if additional resources were used.**

 1. Project description
    - Provide an overview of the project goal